TnTech-ECE/CapstoneStarterRepo/Reports/Experimentation.md

 ### Start Sensor

 - Constraint to Test: The start sensor shall detect the start light in under 3 seconds at least 80% of the time.
-- Experimental Process: The robot is placed in the start pad of the board within range of the start light, and the start light is lit.
-The amount of time until the robot begins movement is recorded.
-However, if the robot does not start within 3 seconds, it is recorded as a failure.
+- Experimental Process: The robot was placed in the start pad of the board within range of the start light, and the start light was lit.
+The amount of time until the robot begins movement was recorded.
+However, if the robot did not start within 3 seconds, it was recorded as a failure.
+This was repeated 30 times.

 ![image](https://github.com/cebttu/CapstoneTeam1/assets/143427017/347640dd-8cce-404f-bac4-75ec6ecef214)